zaeem-maqsood/reencrypt-fields/README.md

 ## 1. Copy the folder into your project

 copy the `reencrypt/reencrypt/encrypt_fields` folder and add it to your project all fields that need to be encrypted need to extend from this folder now instead of the package. **You will, of course, lose the ability to update the package now as it becomes part of your code base.
-Again, this is a solution I needed right now**
+Again, this is a solution I need right now.**
+Follow progress on this issue here: [Original Issue on Package](https://github.com/georgemarshall/django-cryptography/issues/75)

 i.e. in my book model I have:
 `from reencrypt.encrypt_fields.fields import encrypt`